rushkeldon/weather_lens/README.md

 ## Why?

 * A coding challenge for an interview
-* To demonstrate Angular, HTML, JS, LESS, Gulp, Bower, Node chops
+* To demonstrate Angular, HTML, JS, LESS, Gulp, Bower, and Node chops